+8.1 Calibration.

-- 8.1 Calibration. - 8.1.1 A set of at least three calibration solutions containing the method analytes is needed.
-One calibration solution should contain each analyte at a concentration approaching but greater than the EDL (Table 1) for that compound; the other two solutions should contain analytes at concentrations that bracket the range expected in samples.
-For example, if the detection limit for a particular analyte is 0.2 μ g/L, and a sample expected to contain approximately 5 μ g/L is analyzed, standard solutions should be prepared at concentrations representing 0.3 μ g/L, 5 μ g/L, and 10 μ g/L of the analytes. - 8.1.2 To prepare a calibration solution, add an appropriate volume of a standard stock solution to a volumetric flask and dilute to volume with hexane. - 8.1.3 Starting with the standard of lowest concentration, analyze each calibration standard according to Section 10.3.2 and tabulate peak height or area response versus the mass of analyte injected.
+8.1.1 A set of at least three calibration solutions containing the method analytes is needed.
+One calibration solution should contain each analyte at a concentration approaching but greater than the estimated detection limit (Tables 1 and 2) for that compound; the other two solutions should contain analytes at concentrations that bracket the range expected in samples.
+For example, if the detection limit for a particular analyte is 0.2 μ g/L, and a sample expected to contain approximately 5 μ g/L is analyzed, solutions of standards should be prepared at concentrations representing 0.3 μ g/L, 5 μ g/L, and 10 μ g/L for the particular analyte.

+- 8.1.2 To prepare a calibration solution, add an appropriate volume of a standard stock solution to a volumetric flask and dilute to volume with hexane. - 8.1.3 Starting with the standard of lowest concentration, analyze each calibration standard according to Section 10.3 and tabulate peak height or area response versus the mass of analyte injected.
 The results can be used to prepare a calibration curve for each compound.
-Alternatively, if the ratio of response to concentration (calibration factor) is a constant over the working range (<10% relative standard deviation), linearity through the origin can be assumed and the average ratio or calibration factor can be used in place of a calibration curve.

-- 8.1.4 The working calibration curve or calibration factor must be verified on each working day by the measurement of one or more calibration standards.
+Alternatively, if the ratio of response to concentration (calibration factor) is a constant over the working range (<10% relative standard deviation), linearity through the origin can be assumed and the average ratio or calibration factor can be used in place of a calibration curve. - 8.1.4 The working calibration curve or calibration factor must be verified on each working day by the measurement of one or more calibration standards.
 If the response for any analyte varies from the predicted response by more than $\pm 10\%$, the test must be repeated using a fresh calibration standard.
-If the results still do not agree, generate a new calibration curve. - 8.2 Florisil standardization. - 8.2.1 Florisil from different batches or sources may vary in absorptive capacity.
-To standardize the amount of Florisil which may be used in the cleanup procedure (Section 10.2.2), use of the lauric acid value7 is suggested.
-The referenced procedure determines the adsorption from hexane solution of lauric acid in milligrams per gram of Florisil.
-The amount of Florisil to be used for each column is calculated by dividing this factor into 110 and multiplying by 20 g.
+If the results still do not agree, generate a new calibration curve.